December 21, 2018

 Make better maps in R with vector tiles

 Vector tiles?
 When MapQuest and later Google Maps came on the scene we were blown away by the detail, speed, and convenience of “slippy maps” that you could scroll, pan, and drag across.
 The concept underpinning those maps was the use of tiles: pre-rendered map cells for every specified zoom level that would be loaded by your browser as you scrolled through a map.
 For many years after their introduction, these slippy maps used raster-based bitmaps as their tiles.
+As these tiles were images, that the only information available was pixel and colour.
 Read more

 Powered by Hugo & adapted from Kiss.